wildmountainfarms/solarthing/other/docs/google_analytics.md

 ## Resetting ID
 To uniquely identify each SolarThing instance, a UUID is used and is stored.
-If you have this repository cloned, you should see the file [program/.data/analytics_data.json](../../program/.data/analytics_data.json).
+If you have this repository cloned, you should see the file `.data/analytics_data.json` in one of the working directories located in [program](../../program).
 You can delete this file to reset the ID and if Google Analytics is enabled, the next time you start SolarThing a new ID will be generated.

 There is no reason you should have to reset this, but it's there if you want to.